nunit/docs/docs/articles/developer-info/Packaging-the-V3-Adapter.md

 3. Upload the NuGet package to nuget.org.
 You use your own account for this but you must have been pre-authorized in order for it to work.
 If you are not authorized, ask a committer with access to do it for you.

-4. Update the documentation pages in the wiki as needed.
+4. Update the documentation pages in the site as needed.
 Be sure to update the Release Notes page.
-In order to perform the update quickly after publishing the packages, you may want to clone the wiki repository and prepare the update in advance.
+In order to perform the update quickly after publishing the packages, you may want to clone the `nunit/docs` repository and prepare the pull request in advance.

 5. Publicize the release, first announcing it on the nunit-developer and nunit-discuss lists and then more widely as appropriate.
 [We should develop a list of places.]